CCurl/s3/README.md

 ```
 s3 ...

-... is a full-featured, interactive, stack-based, interpreter/VM, implemented in about 250 lines of C code.
+... is a full-featured, interactive, stack-based, and minimal interpreter/VM.
 ... has 100% human-readable (and understandable!) "machine code".
 ... has no compilation phase; it executes the source code directly.
 ... provides 26 registers, [rA..rZ].